 Tom Healy is Director of the Nevin Economic Research Institute (NERI).
 Tom has previously worked in the Economic and Social Research Institute, the Northern Ireland Economic Research Centre, the Organisation for Economic Cooperation and Development, the National Economic and Social Forum and the Department of Education and Skills.

 He holds a PhD (economics and sociology) from UCD.
-His research interests have included the impact of education and social capital on well-being.
+His research interests have included the impact of education and social capital on well-being, social vision and economic strategy for the island of Ireland, Education, Housing and Health.

 Tom McDonnell is Senior Economist at the NERI and is responsible for among other things the NERI's analysis of the Republic of Ireland economy including risks, trends and forecasts.
-He specialises in economic growth theory, the economics of innovation, the Irish and European economies, and fiscal policy.
+He specialises in economic growth, economics of innovation, Irish and European economies, and fiscal policy.
 He previously worked as an economist at TASC and before that was a lecturer in economics at NUI Galway and at DCU.
-He has also taught at NUI Maynooth
+He has also taught at NUI Maynooth.

 Tom obtained his PhD in economics from NUI Galway.
 He is a native of Limerick city.

-Paul Goldrick-Kelly is a research assistant at the NERI who’s work to date has looked at the possible financial impacts demographic change may have on broad areas of the public service.
+Paul Goldrick-Kelly is an Economist at the NERI who’s work to date has looked at the possible financial impacts demographic change may have on broad areas of the public service.
+His research interests are public finances, fiscal policy, innovation & economic growth.

 He is a graduate of University College Dublin with a HDIP and MA in Economic Science.